-- Pre-calls the elements and the time it is due to start based on the list provided with the order. - Has a copy of the program element content sheets and writes down the calls of the TS. - Requests a "review" firstly. - If the AS wants a review, writes down next to the TS call an 'R' and the element he/she would call. - Writes down all the details of the element, for example: the features on the elements. - Helps to double check the elements inserted in the system during the manual checking with the Controller and Data Operator.
+- Pre-calls the elements and the time it is due to start based on the list provided with the order and advises when there is 5 seconds to the start of the element. - Has a copy of the program element content sheets and writes down the calls of the TS. - Requests a "review" firstly. - If the AS wants a review, writes down next to the TS call an 'R' and the element he/she would call. - Writes down all the details of the element, for example: the features on the elements. - Helps to double check the elements inserted in the system during the manual checking with the Controller and Data Operator.